 Host Your Image

 Once you have your image sized and edited appropriately (using a photo editing tool of your choice), you will first need to upload the image to a hosting site.
-In our example, we're going to host our image on TinyPic, but here are a few other free hosting options:

 A new window will appear.
 Grab the URL from the search bar at the top of your browser.